meribold/dotfiles/home/config/fontconfig/README.md

 system,<sup>[\[1\]](#user-content-footnote-1)</sup> it only includes files in `/etc/fonts/conf.d/`, but in there is `50-user.conf` which includes (among other things) [`~/.config/fontconfig/fonts.conf`][`fonts.conf`].
-The takeaway is that the user-specific configuration here is loaded sort of after one half and before<!--the other--> one half of the system-wide configuration files.
+The takeaway is that the user-specific configuration here is loaded sort of after one half and before one half of the system-wide configuration files.

 My configuration file started off based on the one in [this section][fonts-aw-ffo] of the